balab2020/js-functional-programming/README.md

  ## Functional programming with JavaScript

 Javascript is well known interpreted programming language and changed the software industry lot in 2018.
 Everything is a function in javascript.
-It has new API methods to support functional programming.
+It has new API methods which extends jsvascript to support functional programming.

 Before starting functional programming with javascript.
-Lets get started with new stuff
+Lets get familiarize with new API methods in javascript.

+Array.prototype methods, refer for more in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype).

 - reduce
 - map